Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 Thread-bound spine lies completely flat on a desk for easy writing

-Pre-printed blank table of contents makes indexing old notes effortless
+A pre-printed blank table of contents makes indexing old notes fast and simple

 Includes 8 perforated sheets at the back for quick tear-aways